RRoggia/fast-api-azure-template/README.md

 We are using pydantic to load the Environment variables.
 We use the pydantic's default priority list to determine the envs.
 The `.env-example` shows an example of the values expected.

+# Configuration

+## CORS
+The CORS middleware is enabled, the allowed urls can be configured in the .env file using the `cors` attribute.

 ## Running the tests
 `pytest`